annina/womens-work-is-never-done/README.md

 # Mother's Work is Never Done

 _Mother's Work is Never Done_ is an electronic object consisting of a standard Medela breastpump that can be used to pump breastmilk but also to make music using the rhythm that the breastpump generates while pumping.
-This sound is passed through different filters.
+This sound is passed through sets of filters.

-### Hardware Documentation
+## Hardware Documentation

-### Software Documentation
+## Software Documentation

-Installing the project requires that you install [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli)
+The project consists of a ruby script that runs in Sonic Pi, a Live Coding Synth.
+The second main component is a  startup script that starts JACK, the audio routing toolkit as well as Sonic Pi.
+Installing the project requires that you have [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli) installed on your Raspberry Pi.
+Sonic Pi, Audio Jack, and QJackCtl should already be installed.

+### The Startup Script

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for